adrenak/univoice/README.md

 # UniVoice
 UniVoice is a voice chat/VoIP solution for Unity.

-It comes with ready-to-use P2P (peer to peer) connectivity which allows devices to communicate nearly free of cost*.
-For the underlying P2P solution, please visit [AirPeer](https://www.github.com/adrenak/airpeer)

 Some features of UniVoice:
 - 👥 Group voice chat.
 Multiple peers can join a chatroom and exchange audio.